jakob-bagterp/timer-for-python/docs/reference/timer.md

 ---
-title: Documentation for Main Timer Class
+title: Documentation of Main Timer Class
 description: Learn how to start and stop the timer in Python, with and without custom threads and decimals.
 Includes code examples for beginners and advanced users.
 tags:
     - Documentation